regcs/AliceLG/README.md

 If you decide to discard the incomplete render jobs, the add-on will try to delete the view files of the incomplete render job.

 _NOTE: This feature is considered to be 'experimental'.
-It might not detect crashes under all circumstances and might not work always.
+It might not detect crashes under all circumstances and might not succeed to continue the rendering always.
 If you encounter a situation were this feature failed, please submit a detailed bug report._

 ## License